percona/psmysql-docs/docs/ldap-authentication.md

 You can use either of the following methods to install the plugins.

-The SASL-based LDAP authentication is available on *Percona Server for MySQL* 8.0.30-22 and later.

 ### Load the plugins at server start

 Use either of the following methods to load the plugin at server start.